codam-coding-college/chess-hackathon/readme.md

 ## Prizes
 1st place in each league:
 - The title "Grandmaster" on intra
+- A hoodie
 - A trophy
 - A bunch of coalition points (TBD)
 - Bragging rights!

 2nd place in each league:
 - The title "International master" on intra
+- A pair of socks
 - A bunch of coalition points (TBD)
 - Bragging rights!